-- 1. The student submits an application for a graduate work-study position through the forms page found on the student's Populi homepage.
-The student will select the Work-Study Application, complete it and email it to the Director of Human Resources at jterpstra@ptseminary.edu. - 2.
+- 1. The student makes application for a graduate assistant position through the Financial Aid Office - 2.
 The student completes the FAFSA and the Seminary's Application for Financial Aid by the priority deadline.
-(The Financial Aid Office will send the names of eligible candidates to the Office of Human Resources.) - 3.
-Upon reviewing the applications, Human Resources in conjunction with the Office of the Vice President for Academics will make the assignments.
-In consultation with supervisors, the Director of Human Resources will arrange work-study placement in a position related to the student's course of study, when such an opening is available.
-Supervisors may request an interview with the work-study applicant.
+(The Financial Aid Office will send the names of eligible candidates to the Office of Administrative Services.) - 3.
+Upon reviewing the applications, Administrative Services in conjunction with the Office of the Vice President for Academics will make the assignments.